TrudAX/TRUDUtilsD365/README.md

 ## RunBase Builder

-Add-in generates template code for the RunBaseBatch class
+Add-in generates code tempalate for the RunBaseBatch class

 Support the following options: